Beach Bum

 The condo complex

-We spent our first morning in town doing some heavy duty grocery shopping at the Piggly Wiggly.
-Incidentally, I never worked so hard in my life while on vacation – I was the hostess, the cook, the waitress, the bottle washer, the driver and the dirty clothes washer (smile).
+We spent the first morning in town doing some heavy duty grocery shopping at at the Piggly Wiggly.
+Incidentally, I never worked so hard in my life while on vacation, I was the Driver, the Hostess, the Cook, the Waitress, the Bottle Washer and the Dirty Clothes Washer and Dryer (smile).

 The outdoor pool at the condo complex